 Employees and contractors must not have a finding on the Louisiana State Adverse Action List;

-Must pass a TB test prior to employment;
+Must pass a tuberculosis (TB) test prior to employment;

 Must pass drug screening tests as required by provider agency’s policies and procedures;

-Must complete American Heart Association (AHA) recognized First Aid and CPR training.
+Must complete AHA recognized First Aid and CPR training.
 Psychiatrists, Advanced Practice Registered Nurses (APRNs), Physician Assistants (PAs), Registered Nurses (RNs), and Licensed Practical Nurses (LPNs) are exempt from this training (See Appendix D); and

 Individuals providing PSS for the provider agency must have an NPI number which must be included on any claim submitted by that provider agency for reimbursement, when applicable.